gozdeturan/dsp/statistics/2-4-cohens_d.md

 CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)
 ```
 Mean of total weight of first babies: 7.201094430437772
 Mean of total weight of other babies: 7.3258556149732623
 Difference of means: -0.12476118453549034
 Cohen's d = -0.088672927072602006

 The difference in means is -0.088 standard deviations, which is small.
-In comparison the difference in pregnancy lenght which has effect size 0.028, difference in weights is more significant.
+In comparison the difference in pregnancy lenght which has effect size 0.028, the difference in weights is more significant.